anyscale/madewithml.github.io/docs/courses/mlops/styling.md

 Fixing ...
 </pre>

-!!! note
-    We may sometimes forget to run these style checks after we finish development.
+> We may sometimes forget to run these style checks after we finish development.
 We'll cover how to automate this process using [pre-commit](https://pre-commit.com/){:target="_blank"} so that these checks are automatically executed whenever we want to commit our code.

 <!-- Citation -->